 - Use the right type of credit card for your needs.
 For example, if you travel frequently, consider using an airline credit card or travel credit card.

 With some careful planning, it’s possible to reduce or avoid credit card charges.
-To find the best credit card fit for you, check out our top-rated credit cards in the UK.
+To find the best credit card fit for you, check out our featured rewards and cashback credit cards in the UK.